 • Cook the chicken.
 Now add the chopped tomatoes, tomato paste, and chicken broth.
 Add the browned chicken back to the pan.
 Raise the heat to bring the liquid to a boil, then lower to medium and cover.
 Cook for about 15 to 20 minutes.

-• Add the rice and cook the rice with the chicken.
-Uncover the pan and remove the chicken briefly (set on a dish near the stove for now).
+• Add the rice and cook it with the chicken.
+Uncover the pan and transfer the chicken to a plate.
 Stir the drained rice into the cooking liquid.
 Cook uncovered over high heat for 1 to 2 minutes.
 Add the chicken back on top of the rice.
-Turn the heat to low, cover the pan again and cook the rice and chicken together for another 20 minutes or until the rice is fully cooked.
+Turn the heat to low, cover the pan again, and cook the rice and chicken together for another 20 minutes or until the rice is fully cooked.

 • Let the chicken and rice rest in the pan.
 Turn the heat off, but leave the pan covered and undisturbed for 10 more minutes.
 Serve hot.